 3. go to a gig

 Cardiff is also home to the Motorpoint Arena, which has lots of big acts throughout the year.
 I recently went to see The Kooks there with my housemates and it was a great night!
 They also house well-known comedians and tribute bands.
-It’s in a really good location in terms of getting there also, and there are plenty of places nearby to head to once the gig is over (Fed, the all you can eat buffet place, is right opposite).
+It’s in a really good location in terms of getting there also, and there are plenty of places nearby to head to once the gig is over including the restaurants in the St David’s shopping centre and bars like Chapel and Gwdihw.

 4. Bingo (yes, really!)